 The Greater Columbus Sports Commission was created in 2002 to attract professional, collegiate, amateur and youth sporting events to Greater Columbus.

-Prior to GCSC’s inception, the opening of first-class sports facilities including the Jerome Schottenstein Center (opened in 1998), the Columbus Crew Stadium (1999) and Nationwide Arena (2000) laid the groundwork for bringing a variety of sporting events to Columbus that the city could not have accommodated in the past.
+Prior to GCSC’s inception, the opening of first-class sports facilities including the Jerome Schottenstein Center (opened in 1998), the MAPFRE Stadium (1999) and Nationwide Arena (2000) laid the groundwork for bringing a variety of sporting events to Columbus that the city could not have accommodated in the past.

 Since then, the Sports Commission has worked with grassroots organizations, The Ohio State University, the Blue Jackets, the Clippers, the Crew and many other local organizations to bring in marquee sporting events that have generated millions of dollars in visitor spending and national and international media attention for the community.
 Huntington Park’s opening in 2009 added to the list of quality facilities that call Columbus home.

-GCSC is a 501(c)(6) non-profit organization affiliated with the Greater Columbus Sports Foundation, a 501(c)(3) non-profit corporation that is eligible to receive tax-deductible donations.
-GCSC has a full-time staff of seven that is governed by a vested Board of Commissioners committed to Columbus’ future as a sports destination.
-In addition to its board, GCSC is supported financially by hotels and other corporate partners in various sponsorship programs.
+The Sports Commission is a 501(c)(6) non-profit organization affiliated with Experience Columbus and the Greater Columbus Sports Foundation, is a 501(c)(3) non-profit corporation that is eligible to receive tax-deductible donations.
+A staff of 13 is governed by a vested Board of Commissioners committed to Columbus’ future as a sports destination.

-* Based on research formulas provide by Longwoods international.
+*Based on research formulas provided by Tourism Economics